unoplatform/uno.extensions/doc/Learn/Configuration/HowTo-Configuration.md

 ---
 # How-To: Get Started with Configuration

 `Uno.Extensions.Configuration` provides you with a consistent way to view configuration data from a number of distinct sources.
-It leverages the `IOptions<T>` interface from [Microsoft.Extensions.Options](https://docs.microsoft.com/dotnet/api/microsoft.extensions.options) to offer [read-only](https://docs.microsoft.com/dotnet/core/extensions/configuration#concepts-and-abstractions) access to values organized into sections.
+It leverages the `IOptions<T>` interface from [Microsoft.Extensions.Options](https://learn.microsoft.com/dotnet/api/microsoft.extensions.options) to offer [read-only](https://learn.microsoft.com/dotnet/core/extensions/configuration#concepts-and-abstractions) access to values organized into sections.
 Unlike the [Writable Configuration](xref:Uno.Extensions.Configuration.HowToWritableConfiguration) (aka Settings) pattern, this does not allow for programmatic writing by itself.

 ## Step-by-steps

 > [!IMPORTANT]
 > This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
-If not, it is recommended that you follow the [instructions](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.
+If not, it is recommended that you follow the [Creating an application with Uno.Extensions article](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.

 ### 1. Specify configuration information to load on `IConfigBuilder`